 Companies have engineers responsible for Big Data operations.
 Their job is to keep clusters healthy and Big Data applications performing reliably and efficiently.
-Today, they use a fragmented set of tools, command line interfaces, and home-developed scripts to keep an eye on their Big Data stack.
+Today, they use a fragmented set of tools, command-line interfaces, and home-developed scripts to keep an eye on their Big Data stack.
 However, these fragmented tools fail to show the complete picture, making it very hard to root-cause and solve problems.
-For example, to troubleshoot the slowdown in performance of a critical Big Data application, engineers have to look at the entire stack since the root-cause could be in the application code, configuration settings, data layout, or resource allocation.
+For example, to troubleshoot the slowdown in the performance of a critical Big Data application, engineers have to look at the entire stack since the root cause could be in the application code, configuration settings, data layout, or resource allocation.

 Therefore, we had to create a management solution that wasn’t looking only at one part of the stack, but one that was holistic.
 We also had to do more than simply provide charts and dashboards, which most users cannot make sense of; we had to provide ‘performance intelligence’ which would simplify the process of ongoing management and make data teams more productive.

-Creating a software like Unravel requires a mix of both industry experience as well as deep scientific knowledge.
-Therefore, we have assembled a team of innovators who previously worked at companies such as Cloudera, Oracle, IBM, Netflix and scientists from Duke University, IIT, MIT, and Stanford.
-Together the Unravel team brings the needed experience in distributed computing and enterprise software that is crucial to solve this major problem that our industry faces today.
+Creating software like Unravel requires a mix of both industry experience as well as deep scientific knowledge.
+Therefore, we have assembled a team of innovators who previously worked at companies such as Cloudera, Oracle, IBM, Netflix, and scientists from Duke University, IIT, MIT, and Stanford.
+Together the Unravel team brings the needed experience in distributed computing and enterprise software that is crucial to solving this major problem that our industry faces today.